BelowzeroA/belowzeroa.github.io/_posts/2022-5-24-On-Gato-the-Deepmind-model.md

 > It’s all about scale now!
 The Game is Over!
 It’s about making these models bigger, safer, compute efficient, faster at sampling, smarter memory, more modalities, INNOVATIVE DATA, on/offline, … 1/N.

-It collected over 200 retweets.
+It collected over 200 retweets!

 Is it fair to say “It’s all about scale now?”
 The article Nando was replying to has made it clear: